"Fortune, good night,

 To speak and purpose not; since what I well intend,

-I'll do't before I speak,
+I'll do't before I speak,--that you make known

 It is no vicious blot, murder, or foulness,